-- uncommitted cash on deposit is available on request; and - funds invested in mortgage investments are available on termination of the individual syndicate investments or discharge of the mortgage.
+- · uncommitted cash on deposit is available on request; and - funds invested in mortgage investments are available on termination of the individual syndicate investments or discharge of the mortgage.

-The Board and the Risk and Compliance Sub-Committee reviews the liquidity requirements of the Fund on a quarterly basis in accordance with the Compliance Plan applicable for this financial period.
+The Board and the external Compliance Committee review the liquidity requirements of the Fund on a quarterly basis in accordance with the Compliance Plan applicable for this financial period.